senaekincioglu/senaekincioglu/README.md

 - 🌱 Hi there 👋 I'm Sena Ekincioğlu

-- 🌱 I’m currently learning
+- 🌱 I'm currently learning c#
 - 📫 How to reach me: ekincioglusena1@gmail.com

 ### Connect with me: